 Nathan stopped him.
 The sun had risen and the healer realized the damage the sudden exposure could cause.
 "Their eyes haven't adjusted to the light yet.
 You'll have to do it gradually."
 He could feel her chilled body through the fabric.
 "Get her warmed up before you do that though."
 The girl was like a limp rag in their arms.
 She was so tired and cold.

 "Daddy!"
 Prudence called weakly as her father pulled her close.
-She snuggled up against him and finally gave into her weariness, falling asleep almost instantly.
+She snuggled up against him.

 Next came Dorette, also blindfolded, with a blanket wrapped around her.
 She sniffled and sobbed as her father took her in his other arm.
 He carefully carried the two girls to the warmth of the fire, kissing them softly on the tops of their grimy heads as he went.